New Observational $H(z)$ Data from Full-Spectrum Fitting of Cosmic Chronometers in the LEGA-C Survey: From Differential Ages to the Hubble Parameter

-The different choices of how to bin and select our data are potential sources of systematical uncertainties for the final $H(z)$.
-In our analysis, we do not account for the systematics introduced by the choice of Stellar Population Synthesis (SPS) model or variation of SFH, as we discuss in Section~\ref{sec:conclusions} \citep[for a detailed treatment on how to include also those, see][]{Moresco2020ApJ, Moresco2022}.
-In the following , we will estimate the impact on the cosmological result of selecting our sample accordingly to the different flagging methods introduced in Section~\ref{sub:breaking_degeneracies} or considering different choices of binning as discussed in Section~\ref{sub:binning_parameters}, starting from our baseline results presented in Section~\ref{sub:binning_parameters}.
+The different choices of how to bin and select our data, as well as the assumed SFH, are potential sources of systematical uncertainties for the final $H(z)$.
+In our analysis, we do not account for other systematics introduced by other assumptions of Stellar Population Synthesis (SPS) model, as we discuss in Section~\ref{sec:conclusions} \citep[for a detailed treatment, see][]{Moresco2020ApJ, Moresco2022}.
+In summary, starting from our baseline result, we estimate the impact on the cosmological results by adopting: different choices of binning (Section ~\ref{sub:binning_parameters}), different flagging methods (Section~\ref{sub:breaking_degeneracies}), or a different SFH assumption that decouples the rising and declining slopes of the SFH (i.e., double power-law or DPL, see Section~\ref{sec:method}).
 This will allow us to estimate the systematic errors due to these effects to be associated to our measurement.
 The results are shown in Figure~\ref{fig:systematics}.

-First of all, we observe that the configurations contributing most to a systematic difference in $H(z)$ are the ones in which all galaxies are averaged together in a redshift bin independently of their $\sigma_\star$.
-The larger shift underlines even more the need to perform the analysis of CC carefully selecting the sample in bins of velocity dispersion (or stellar mass), otherwise the assumption of having an homogeneous sample of chronometers is dropped, and mixing different galaxy populations we end up smoothing the evolutionary trend, obtaining an higher $H(z)$.
+First of all, we observe that the configurations contributing the most to a systematic difference in $H(z)$ are those in which all galaxies are averaged together in a redshift bin independently of their $\sigma_\star$.
+The larger shift underlines, even more, the need to perform the analysis of CC carefully selecting the sample in bins of velocity dispersion (or stellar mass), otherwise, the assumption of having a homogeneous sample of chronometers is dropped, and mixing different galaxy populations will exacerbate the progenitor bias \citep{Dokkum2000ApJ}.
+As shown in Figure~\ref{fig:systematics}, we end up smoothing the evolutionary trend, obtaining a higher $H(z)$ and a larger scatter, resulting in larger statistical uncertainties.
 We also note that by using (equi-populated) quantile bins in $z$ we obtain higher $H(z)$ values with respect to fixed bins.
-This behavior may be explained by the uneven redshift distribution of our galaxies (see~\ref{fig:hist_sample}).
-In particular, because there are less high redshift galaxies, the high-redshift quantile bins span a much wider interval, thus flattening the age($z$) relation and, ultimately, increasing $H(z)$ and its associated uncertainty.
+This behavior may be explained by the uneven redshift distribution of our galaxies (see Figure~\ref{fig:hist_sample}).
+In particular, because there are fewer high-redshift galaxies, the high-redshift quantile bins span a much wider interval, thus flattening the $age(z)$ relation and, ultimately, increasing $H(z)$ and its associated uncertainty.
 On the contrary, the $\sigma_\star$ distribution is approximately Gaussian, which makes the result of quantile and fixed $\sigma_\star$ bins not significantly different.